Welcome to our fabric glossary.

 A soft woven fabric usually of cotton or wool that has been brushed on one or both sides for softness.
 Typically used for shirts and sleepwear.
 We have a variety of coloured and patterned flannel available here.

-A plant from which the stalk produces a fibre (linen) which is stronger then cotton but less flexible.
+A plant from which the stalk produces a fibre (linen) which is stronger than cotton but less flexible.
 Linen is used in apparel, accessories, draperies, upholstery, tablecloths, and towels.

 Fleece generally is a term used for a soft fabric.
 It can be a synthetic knit fabric that stretches across the grain which can be used for jackets and tops.
 See our range of patterened fleece, polar fleece and micro fleece.